-Course Code: EE-203-1.
-Course Credits: 3-5 Mode, Lecture(L) and Tutorial(T) Type: Compulsory Contact Hours: 3 hours (L) + 01 hour (T) Examination Duration: 03 hours.
+Course Code: EE-203-1. ourse Credits: 3 Mode: Lecture(L) and Tutorial(L) Type: Compulsory Contact Hours: 3 hours (L) + 01 hour (T)

-Course Assessment Methods (Internal: 30; External: 70) Course Assessment Methods (Internal: 30; External: 70) Two minor test each of 20 marks, class performance measured through percentage of lecture attend (4 marks), assignments, quiz etc. (6 marks) and end sometimes attend (4 marks). and end semester examination of 70 marks
+Course Assessment Methods (Internal: 30; External: 70) Two minor test each of 20 marks, class performance measured through percentage of lecture attend (4 marks), assignments, quiz etc. (6 marks) and end semester examination of 70 marks

 For the end semester examination, nine questions are to be set by the examiner.
-Question number one will be compulsory and based on the there syllabus; it will contain seven short answer type questions.
+Question number one will be compulsory and based on the entire syllabus; it will contain seven short answer type questions.
 Rest of the eight questions is to be given by setting two questions from each of the four units of the syllabus.
-A candidate is required to attempt any other four questions selecting one from each of the four units.
-All questions carry equal marks
+A candidate is required to attempt an other four questions selecting one from each of the four units.
+All questions carry equal marks.